404-Software/payment-gateways/benefit/readme.md

 alternatively, you can pass these details to the config of the function directly mentioned in the next step.
 <br/><br/><br/>
-2- You need to pass the following object to the function:
+2- You need to pass the following object to the CreateBenefitSession function:

     {
       order: {